raemundo/next-rn/README.md

 However, it will use the `pages/room.js` file for nextjs.
 Also, it will show up as `domain.com/messages` in the address bar.

-Optionally accepts a `nextLinkProps` prop dictionary and `touchableOpacityProps` dictionary as well.
+Optionally accepts a `nextLinkProps` prop dictionary and `PressableProps` dictionary as well.

 ```es6
 export default function Button() {